GoogleJump/ninja/josh/README.md

 6. Navigate to http://localhost:4567/moment to insert a "moment" on to your profile

 7. To view the moment:
-	-Go to the "About" tab of your Google+ profile.
+	- Go to the "About" tab of your Google+ profile.
-	-Scroll down to "Apps with Google+ Sign-in"
+	- Scroll down to "Apps with Google+ Sign-in"
-	-Click "Project Default Service Account"
+	- Click "Project Default Service Account"